 No woman has to overcome addiction solo.
 At Soledad House, you can get the targeted support you need in a welcoming, friendly recovery community.
 Having an addiction therapist specifically for women means that therapy can focus on the issues that matter most.
-Explore how addiction therapy can make a difference in your journey to recovery.
+Explore how addiction therapy and a psychotherapy program in California can make a difference in your journey to recovery.

 What Is an Addiction Therapist?

 An addiction or recovery therapist is sometimes known as a substance abuse counselor or even a recovery specialist.
 Although the title and training can vary, a therapist is ultimately someone who wants to help clients overcome addiction.
 An addiction or recovery therapist might start by giving a client a diagnosis as well as a treatment plan.

 Next, a therapist can start to explore some of the underlying issues that clients are facing.
 Addiction isn’t always a standalone illness.
 In fact, it can often be the symptom of a larger problem like PTSD or bipolar disorder.

 A therapist will also spend lots of time talking with clients.
 This can happen in a one-on-one environment, but it also involves group therapy.
 In short, a therapist provides support, understanding, and guidance to clients who are working to overcome addiction once and for all.